UdashFramework/udash-core/guide/guide/src/main/assets/pages/rest.md

 #### Adjusting path items

-For adjusting [Path Item Objects](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md#pathItemObject) there is `PathItemAdjuster` annotation trait with default implementagion `@adjustPathItem`.
+For adjusting [Path Item Objects](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md#pathItemObject) there is `PathItemAdjuster` annotation trait with default implementation `@adjustPathItem`.
 Path item adjuster can be applied on REST HTTP methods in order to transform Path Item objects generated for them.
 Because multiple REST HTTP methods may have the same path, adjusters are collected from all methods and ultimately all are applied on the associated Path Item Object.
 When path item adjuster is applied on a [prefix method](#prefix-methods),